JazzyWagdaddy/HybridCloudBootCamp/Networking HOL_V2.md

 _New-NetFirewallRule –DisplayName “Allow ICMPv4-In” –Protocol ICMPv4_.
 8. Repeat these steps (connect to the VM and issue the PowerShell command) for VM2 and VM3.

-because ping uses the Internet Control Message Protocol (ICMP), and ICMP is not allowed through the Windows firewall, by default.
-2.
-3. Close the remote desktop connection to myVM1.
-4. Complete the steps in Connect to a VM from the internet again, but connect to myVM2.
-From a command prompt, enter ping myvm1.
-You receive replies from myVm1, because you allowed ICMP through the Windows firewall on the myVm1 VM in a previous step.

 ### Connect virtual networks with virtual network peering using the Azure portal
 You can connect virtual networks to each other with virtual network peering.
 These virtual networks can be in the same region or different regions (also known as Global VNet peering).
 Once virtual networks are peered, resources in both virtual networks are able to communicate with each other, with the same latency and bandwidth as if the resources were in the same virtual network.